 D’Anna performs with irresistible energy, carrying the audience with her. [...]
 On the one hand, Don’t You Dare! is an exploration of commedia characters given a modern twist; on the other, a scream at past and still surviving treatment of women—its satire sharp and very funny.
 (Howard Loxton)

-The persecution of witches in the 1600s offered us an opportunity to talk about the dangerous repercussions of divisive and aggressive propaganda.
-We live in a world poisoned by the ‘politics of fear’ where ‘any delusion can be instilled’.
+We live in a world poisoned by aggressive and divisive politic where ‘any delusion can be instilled’.
 ‘If one can isolate the masses, allow no free thinking…and can hypnotise the group daily with noises, with press, radio and television and with fear, people will begin to accept the most primitive and inappropriate acts.’
 These are the words of a Jewish psychoanalyst, Joost Meerloo, who fled the Netherlands in 1942.
 Sadly, his words could be no more relevant today.

 Award-winning stage and film actress, best known for her work with writer and director Peter Strickland on the films The Duke of Burgundy and Berberian Sound Studio.
 She is the Artistic Director at Panta Rei Theatre and a leading practitioner on Commedia dell’Arte.

 Graduated from the Theatre School in Amsterdam, Jelmer took an internship as a design technician with the international Dutch company Dogtroep.
 He gained further experience as a light designer with Theatre Company Suburbia, and as a sound and light designer for the opera, The Flying Dutchman.
 After his BA, Jelmer attended the Master Advanced Theatre Practice – Scenography at the Central School for Speech and Drama.
 Since then, he has worked as a light designer and scenographer for several Dutch and English theatre companies.